Loading

 Post (Björk Album)

 Post is the second studio album by Icelandic singer Björk.
 It was released on 7 June 1995 by One Little Indian Records.
-Continuing the style developed on her first album Debut (1993), Björk conceived of Post as a bolder and more extroverted set of songs than its predecessor, featuring an eclectic mixture of electronic and dance styles such as techno, trip hop, IDM, and house, but also ambient, jazz, industrial, and experimental music.
+Continuing the style developed on her first album Debut (1993), Björk conceived of Post as a bolder and more extroverted set of songs than its predecessor, featuring an eclectic mixture of electronic and dance styles such as techno, trip hop, IDM, and house, alongside that of ambient, jazz, industrial, and experimental music.
 Björk produced Post herself with co-producers including Nellee Hooper, 808 State's Graham Massey, and former Massive Attack member Tricky.
 She wrote most of the songs after moving to London and intended the album to reflect her new life in the city.

 The album reached number one in Iceland, number two in the United Kingdom and number 32 in the United States.
 It was certified gold in New Zealand and Sweden, and platinum in Australia, Canada, the US, and the UK.
 Six singles were released: "Army of Me", "Isobel", "It's Oh So Quiet", "Hyperballad", "Possibly Maybe", and "I Miss You", with three reaching the UK top 10.
 Their accompanying music videos were noted for their surrealism, themes of nature and technology, and artistic development of the medium.
 A remix album titled Telegram was released in 1996.